russellmatt66/russellmatt66.github.io/_phys/2024-08-22_idealmhd-ev.md

 F(3) = 3 * F(2) + 3 + 2
 $$

-&nbsp;&nbsp;&nbsp;&nbsp; The first term in the above is the number of floating-point operations (FPOs) that it takes to compute the determinants of the sub-matrices, the second term is the number of FPOs to multiply these by their leading factors, and then the last term is the number of addition operations to sum everything together.
+&nbsp;&nbsp;&nbsp;&nbsp; The first term in the above is the number of FPOs that it takes to compute the determinants of the sub-matrices, the second term is the number of FPOs to multiply these by their leading factors, and then the last term is the number of addition operations to sum everything together.
 The determinant of a $4\times 4$ matrix can be expressed as a sum of determinants of $3\times 3$ sub-matrices,

 $$
 det(\mathbf{A}_{4by4}) = \begin{vmatrix}